celik1919/sort-numbers-from-smallest-to-largest/readMe.md

-Write a program that sorts the 3 entered numbers "from least to greatest".
+# Program that sorts the 3 entered numbers "smallest to greatest".